lrse/synthetic-forest-datasets/README.md

 # Synthetic Forest Datasets
-Synthetic Forest Datasets created by LRSE-Fortest-Simulator.
+Synthetic Forest Datasets created by LRSE Forest Simulator https://github.com/lrse/forest-simulator.

 We present two datasets: A LiDAR-like dataset, that consists of the point cloud of several scenes extracted from the LRSE Forest Simulator, and a camera-like dataset, that also consists of the point cloud of several scenes extracted from the same simulator, but processed to add occlusion from a top-down view, using Katz, S., et. al.: Direct visibility of point sets.